aspose-words/Aspose.Words-Documentation/java/developer-guide/mail-merge-and-reporting/_index.md

 The following code example shows how to load a data table as the data source for the mail merge operation:

-{{< gist "aspose-com-gists" "aa75ee5112aca57022c741270ff8cbc4" "Examples-src-main-java-com-aspose-words-examples-mail_merge-ExecuteMailMergeWithRegions-.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-mail_merge-ExecuteMailMergeWithRegions-.java" >}}

 {{% alert color="primary" %}}